mattobrien415/blog/content/deep learning/boxing_003.md

 With the math settled, I began searching for a set of historic moneylines for records which I could use in my test set.
 Using a variety of sources (including laborious searching of the Wayback Machine, and locating an actual broker for assistance), I collected a set of 728 moneylines.
 After munging, the final size was 679.

 We now bring our attention back to decision thresholds.
 What would be the optimal value where our $\text{model probability} > \text{some decision threshold}$?
 To determine this, it was merely a matter of looping through thresholds from $\[ 0, 1 \]$ by 0.1 and collecting results.

-The results to collect were as follows:
+The outputs collects as a function of varying decision threshold were as follows:

-* Number of wagers:  number of wagers that satisified the criteria and thus were executed,
+* Number of wagers:  number of wagers that satisified the criteria and thus were executed
-* Number of wagers won: as above, that won
+ Number of wagers won: as above, that won
 * Number of wagers lost: as above, that lost
 * Balance: a tabulation of the balance between money won from successful wagers, and money lost from unsuccessful wagers
 * ROI (return on investment): simply $\frac{\text{balance}}{\text{total investment}$

 Here is the outcome